How to Pack Vitamins for a Flight | Best Expert Tips

 KEEN TIP: When traveling with larger quantities of vitamins, divide them between your carry-on and checked luggage to reduce the risk of confiscation.

-If this happens, you may be able to find replacements locally at a pharmacy or health store.
-I’ve had to do this a few times, and while it’s inconvenient, it’s usually not impossible to find the supplements you need.
+Still, if your medications is seized, you may be able to find replacements locally at a pharmacy or health store.
+My colleague who spends a lot of time in the Far East has had to do this a few times, and while it’s inconvenient, it’s usually not impossible to find the supplements you need.

 Yes, you can transfer vitamins to a pill organizer or smaller container.
 However, it’s a good idea to keep them in their original packaging if traveling internationally, to avoid issues with customs.